-In the 80s in the United States, collagen was used as an expensive injectable filler to plump lips and smooth wrinkles.
-But recently, edible collagen has gotten popular.
+Back in the 80s, collagen gained popularity in the United States as an expensive injectable filler for plumping lips and smoothing wrinkles.
+But over the past 2 years, edible collagen has become trendy.

-Dermatologists and consumer groups have also expressed concerns that collagen cold carry mad cow disease.
-Both mad cow disease and heavy metal toxicity causes neurological disorders.
+Dermatologists and consumer groups have expressed concerns that collagen may carry mad cow disease, along with the risks of heavy metal toxicity causing neurological disorders.